webplatform/docs/tutorials/css-regions/index.md

 content element separate from the ''presentational'' elements in which they appear.
-Even without a corresponding region chain in which to flow, applying [[css/properties/flow-into|'''flow-into''']] makes the content element disappear from the document, just as if you had assigned [[css/properties/display|'''display:none''']].
+Even without a corresponding region chain in which to flow, applying [[css/properties/flow-into|'''flow-into''']] makes the content element disappear from view, just as if you had assigned [[css/properties/display|'''display:none''']].

 Oddly, while defining regions dramatically changes how content appears